 The way in which you approach the subject will largely depend on your family’s values and lifestyle.
 If Baby is growing up in a family of hunters, or an area where hunting is common, you may feel more prepared for the conversation, and may be asked it at an earlier age, although it’s important to keep the conversation age-appropriate in order to avoid causing fear.
 For children who grow up on farms, it may be commonplace for animals to be raised for food, and may be a fact your child grows up knowing, without ever needing to have it explained in a specific conversation.

 Some conversations are trickier than others, and one generally tends to fall into that category.
 Keeping your explanations age-appropriate — which generally means keeping them short, easy to follow, and related to things Baby knows and understands — can be most helpful.
 For example, you may need to explain, in simple and straightforward fashion, that your family pet isn’t at risk of ending up on the dinner table.
-If you speak to your little one in this way, odds are he will end up dealing with the idea fairly calmly.
+If you speak to your little one in this way, odds are they will end up dealing with the idea fairly calmly.